thedersen/backbone.validation/README.md

 * `{1}` will be replaced with the allowed value configured in the validation (or the first one in a range validator)
 * `{2}` will be replaced with the second value in a range validator

+## Examples

+Some examples can be found [here](http://thedersen.com/projects/backbone-validation/examples/).
+This is by far not complete, but I hope you get the idea.
+View source to see how it's made.

 ## FAQ

 ### What gets validated when?